NuGet/Home/accepted/2023/vscode-commands.md

 <!-- What lessons from other communities can we learn from? -->
 <!-- Are there any resources that are relevant to this proposal? -->

+Prior art that we took inspiration from, most importantly includes what exists currently in VS Code and C# Dev Kit.
+We wanted to provide an experience that is closely integrated into what exists in and how users interact with these platforms, so we relied on this heavily when making design choices.

+Additionally, there is a relatively popular NuGet extension that already exists for VS Code.
+Since its popular (over 1 million downloads), we looked at this to inform what users might want from a NuGet experience in VS Code.
+We also wanted to understand how we could provide additional and differentiated value from this solution and expanded on the functionality that it provides.

+We also took inspiration from the already existing Maven extension in VS Code to understand how other package managers currently operate in VS Code.

 ## Unresolved Questions

 <!-- What parts of the proposal do you expect to resolve before this gets accepted? -->
 <!-- What parts of the proposal need to be resolved before the proposal is stabilized? -->
 <!-- What related issues would you consider out of scope for this proposal but can be addressed in the future? -->

-Will we include keyboard shortcuts for any commands?
+- Will we include keyboard shortcuts for any commands?
-For removing a package, can we utilize the existing delete command & key binding?
+- For removing a package, can we utilize the existing delete command & key binding?
-For removing a package, will we require users to confirm their choice before the package is removed? or for updating? adding?
+- For removing a package, will we require users to confirm their choice before the package is removed? or for updating? adding?
-Can we allow users to backflow through commands, or undo their last selection and return to the last page in the command flow?
+- Can we allow users to backflow through commands, or undo their last selection and return to the last page in the command flow?

 ## Future Possibilities